Applying is easy and you can get started online.

 Your support ensures that future church leaders can pursue their call to ministry today.

-Cameron B. R. Howard joined Luther Seminary as assistant professor of Old Testament in July 2012.
-She previously held visiting appointments at the Interdenominational Theological Center in Atlanta (2011-12) and at the School of Theology at Sewanee, the University of the South (2010-11).
-She has also served as an adjunct faculty member at Emory University’s Candler School of Theology and at Columbia Theological Seminary in Decatur, Ga.
+Cameron B. R. Howard, associate professor of Old Testament, joined the Luther Seminary faculty in July 2012.
+She previously held visiting appointments at the Interdenominational Theological Center in Atlanta and the School of Theology at Sewanee, the University of the South.

 Download:Curriculum VitaePublication Photo